Contractor death: Congress demands arrest of Karnataka minister Eshwarappa on murder charge | Politics

 He also alleged that the BJP is mired in corruption in Karnataka and it is time to show them the door.

+''The pain, anguish and anger of family cannot be described in words.
+The Congress will fight for justice to Santosh Patil.
+Our demands are arrest Eshwarappa, add section 302 (punishment for murder) of the IPC and sections of the Prevention of Corruption Act to the FIR, release Rs 4 crore payment for contract and Rs 1 crore compensation to the family and a government job for his wife.

+''The Congress will give Rs 11 lakh assistance to the family in this hour of grief,'' he said.

-The death of the contractor triggered a huge political row with the Congress demanding for the resignation of the BJP leader or his dismissal from the Cabinet.
+The death of the contractor triggered a huge political row with the Congress demanding the resignation of Eshwarappa or his dismissal from the Cabinet.

-The Congress will take up the matter with the Governor and demand action against the minister.
+The Congress also urged state Governor Thaawarchand Gehlot to dismiss Eshwarappa from the Council of Ministers, even as the embattled BJP leader called for a probe into the ''conspiracy'' behind the death of Patil.

 While Chief Minister Bommai said the police would conduct a thorough and transparent investigation, Eshwarappa rejected the demand for his resignation.